‘Mass Effect: Andromeda’ Patch Addresses Character Interactions, Multiplayer

 — Mass Effect (@masseffect) March 21, 2017

 The multiplayer does differ in a few major ways, though.
 Each character in the multiplayer is designated as a certain archetype for the purposes of their bonus statistic.
 For instance, many characters boost maximum health and when players complete matches with these characters, the maximum health bonus stat is leveled.
-Once the stat reaches a new level all characters, regardless of their type, receive bonus health permanently.
+Once the stat reaches a new level, all characters, regardless of their type, receive bonus health permanently.

 The new RPG from BioWare and its day one patch are available now on PC, PlayStation 4, and Xbox One.
 Mass Effect: Andromeda is out now in North America with a March 23 release in sight for Europe.